-PARAMETER ACTION Timer Enabled Turns on the Sequence timer Starting Date Sequence will operate on Starting Date Starting Time Sequence will operate at Starting Time ^{1, 2} Delta Days Number of days to skip between each sequence Delta Time Incremental delay on each Delta Day that the sequence starts.
-Duration Duration of the sequence in minutes Calibrate Enable to do dynamic zero/span calibration, disable to do a cal check only.
-This must be set to OFF for units used in US EPA applications and with IZS option installed.
-1 The programmed STARTING_TIME must be a minimum of 5 minutes later than the real time clock (refer to Section 5.6 for setting real time clock).
+PARAMETER ACTION Timer Enabled Turns on the Sequence timer Starting Date Sequence will operate on Starting Date Starting Time Sequence will operate at Starting Time Delta Days Number of days to skip between each sequence Delta Time Incremental delay on each Delta Day that the sequence starts.
+Duration Duration of the sequence in minutes Calibrate Enable to do dynamic zero/span calibration, disable to do a cal only.
+The programmed STARTING_TIME must be a minimum of 5 minutes later than the real time clock (refer to Section 5.6 for setting real time clock).
 2 Avoid setting two or more sequences at the same time of the day.
 Any new sequence which is initiated whether from a timer, the COMM ports, or the contact closure inputs will override any sequence which is in progress.

-If at any time an inapplicable entry is selectede.g., Delta Days > 367, the ENTR button will disappear from the display.
+If at any time an inapplicable entry is selected, e.g., Delta Days > 367, the ENTR button will disappear from the display.